mootoday/www-mootoday-com/src/content/blog/firebase-hosting-for-static-assets-of-a-sapper-web-app-on-cloud-run/index.md

 ---
-title: "Firebase Hosting for static assets of a Sapper web app on Cloud Run"
+title: 'Firebase Hosting for static assets of a Sapper web app on Cloud Run'
-slug: "firebase-hosting-for-static-assets-of-a-sapper-web-app-on-cloud-run"
+slug: 'firebase-hosting-for-static-assets-of-a-sapper-web-app-on-cloud-run'
-summary: "Use Firebase Hosting for static assets of a Sapper web application deployed on Cloud Run."
+summary: 'Use Firebase Hosting for static assets of a Sapper web application deployed on Cloud Run.'
 createdAt: 2020-04-28T00:00:00.000Z
-tags: ["googlecloud", "sapper", "svelte", "firebase", "cloudrun", "serverless", "webdev"]
+tags: ['googlecloud', 'sapper', 'svelte', 'firebase', 'cloudrun', 'serverless', 'webdev']
 layout: blog
 ---